saucelabs-training/automation-best-practices-java/README.md

 Fork then clone the repo

-1. Sign up for a free [Github account](https://github.com/)
+1. Sign up for a free [GitHub account](https://github.com/)
 2. Fork this respository
- * Make sure you are logged into Github
+ * Make sure you are logged into GitHub
- * click the Fork in the upper right of the Github.
+ * Click the Fork in the upper right of the GitHub.
 3. Clone your fork of the repository to your machine.
 Must have [Git installed](https://git-scm.com/downloads)

 ```bash
 git clone URL_OF_YOUR_FORK
 ```
+4. Read [here](https://docs.github.com/en/get-started/quickstart/fork-a-repo) if you need more information about the Fork and the Clone process

 Setup environment variables on your system
 * [Mac/Linux](https://docs.saucelabs.com/basics/environment-variables/#setting-up-environment-variables-on-macos-and-linux-systems)